 In short: the impact of the Low Frequency Range extended well past the borders of the United States and played a seminal role, among many other international contributions, in shaping global aviation history.

-The AAFRFC has a table that provides the latitude and longitude of many US stations.
+The AAFRFC and Alaska FIM have tables that provide the latitude and longitude of many US stations.
 There were a few spurious errors in this table here and there, e.g. a latitude and longitude switched, the given coordinates for a couple of sites seemed far from the nominal city (e.g. Atlanta – now corrected).
 But the data is generally accurate for 95%+ of most sites, and coordinates are provided to the nearest arc second.
 This sounds great as, in theory, an accuracy of one second of arc works out to be roughly 100’ on the ground.
 When the aerials were reviewed a few of these coordinates were indeed spot on; however, for most sites it became clear that the actual accuracy of the AAFRFC table ranged from a few hundred feet to a half mile, sometimes more.
 I personally believe that all of these errors were cause by limitations of the technology of the age (paper maps and scales), especially when the cartographers were constantly updating and disseminating this information during a frenzied wartime environment.
 Half/quarter mile accuracy was certainly good enough for this system, and I can’t imagine that a deliberate error would be enough to throw off an enemy agent attempting to locate a range station (something with five 135’ towers is indeed hard to hide).

 Despite the location errors, many stations were easy to identify using current or historic aerials from the 30’s through 1960’s.
 Fortunately, most had a distinct square boundary and the blockhouse and antenna were clear.
 However, this was not always the case – the boundary could be disguised by underlying vegetation and other visual ground clutter.
 Additionally, these older aerials varied greatly in resolution – in some cases stations were quite clear down to detail of the antenna supports.
 Other aerials were so low-res that the blockhouse could barely be seen much less the antennae, especially if the sun was directly overhead when it was taken.
 In a few select cases historic USGS maps located range stations well enough to help with a positive ID, and in other cases contemporary aeronautical sectional charts provided enough clues (e.g. nearby rivers, intersections, airports) to help with an identification.
 Through this process we’ve been able to positively ID many stations and we’ve categorized them as “Confirmed” as described above.